-- LiteralFun = fun() literal - MatchSpec = term()
+- LiteralFun see below - MatchSpec = match_spec()

-Pseudo function that by means of a parse_transform translates the literalfun() typed as parameter in the function call to a match specification as described in the match_spec manual of ERTS users guide. (with literal I mean that the fun() needs to textually be written as the parameter of the function, it cannot be held in a variable which in turn is passed to the function).
+Pseudo function that by means of a parse_transform translates LiteralFun typed as parameter in the function call to a match_spec [page 120].
+With "literal" is meant that the fun needs to textually be written as the parameter of the function, it cannot be held in a variable which in turn is passed to the function).